 The rate is up to 1 percent.
 Any county, except Madison, Miami-Dade, and certain portions of Orange and Osceola, is eligible to levy the surtax, subject to voter approval in a countywide referendum.
 The rate is up to 1 percent.
 Madison and Miami-Dade counties are not eligible to levy this surtax because both counties currently levy two separate discretionary surtaxes without expiration.
 Madison County levies both the Small County Surtax and Voter-Approved Indigent Care Surtax without expiration dates, and Miami-Dade County levies both the Charter County and Regional Transportation System Surtax and County Public Hospital Surtax without expiration dates.
+During the 2017 calendar year, Liberty County will be levying at the 0.5 percent rate.

 Additionally, the legislation provides that, notwithstanding s.
 212.054, F.S., if a multicounty independent special district created pursuant to Chapter 67-764, L.O.F., levies ad valorem taxes on district property to fund emergency fire rescue service within the district and is required by s.2, Art.
 VII of the State Constitution to maintain a uniform ad valorem tax rate throughout the district, the county may not levy the surtax within the district's boundaries.
 This provision relates specifically to the Reedy Creek Improvement District, which is located within portions of Orange and Osceola counties.
-The cities of Bay Lake and Lake Buena Vista as well as the Walt Disney World Resort Complex are located within the district.
-This provision prevents either county from levying the surtax within the district's boundaries if an ad valorem tax is levied to fund emergency fire rescue services.
-Currently, Reedy Creek Improvement District levies such an ad valorem tax and maintains a uniform ad valorem tax rate throughout the district.
-Consequently, Orange and Osceola counties are prohibited from levying the surtax within the district's boundaries.
+The cities of Bay